SkynetLabs/skynet-kernel/README.md

 than 1 millisecond per kernel query, and very few applications will actually benefit from opening their own kernel iframe.

-#### test
+#### version

-test is a method that is supported by both the bootloader and the full kernel.
+version is a method that is supported by both the bootloader and the full kernel.
 It can be used by callers to establish that the kernel has loaded and is ready for communication.